Seyolas/Pure-HTML-CSS-Responsive/README.md

 This is the main repository for all of the projects. ( Some of them are too bad.
-I know that.
-I feel good when i see them.
-LOL
+It feels good to see my own progress XD )

 UPDATE LINK 👇